-- 1.3 The meaning of 'deliverable' is set out in the Glossary of the NPPF.
+- 1.4 The meaning of 'deliverable' is set out in the Glossary of the NPPF.
 This states: - "To be considered deliverable, sites for housing should be available now, offer a suitable location for development now, and be achievable with a realistic prospect that housing will be delivered on the site within five years.
-In particular: - a) sites which do not involve major development and have planning permission, and all sites with detailed planning permission, should be considered deliverable until permission expires, unless there is clear evidence that homes will not be delivered within five years (for example because they are no longer viable, there is no longer a demand for the type of units or sites have long term phasing plans). - b) where a site has outline planning permission for major development, has been allocated in a development plan, has a grant of permission in principle, or is identified on a brownfield register, it should only be considered deliverable where there is clear evidence that housing completions will begin on site within five years." - 1.4 It is clear that deliverable means that sites should be realistically capable of being delivered within the next five years.
-It does not require certainty of delivery. - 1.5 This interpretation was confirmed in the judgement; St Modwen Developments Ltd v Secretary of State for Communities and Local Government) (October 2017) in paragraphs 35 and 38:
+In particular: - a) sites which do not involve major development and have planning permission, and all sites with detailed planning permission, should be considered deliverable until permission expires, unless there is clear evidence that homes will not be delivered within five years (for example because they are no longer viable, there is no longer a demand for the type of units or sites have long term phasing plans). - b) where a site has outline planning permission for major development, has been allocated in a development plan, has a grant of permission in principle, or is identified on a brownfield register, it should only be considered deliverable where there is clear evidence that housing completions will begin on site within five years." - 1.5 For sites with full planning permission, and small sites with outline planning permission, the government guidance is clear that these should be assessed as being deliverable unless there is specific evidence to the contrary. - 1.6 For sites with outline planning permission only, or allocated sites in the current development plan without planning permission, specific evidence is required.
+The Planning Practice Guide provides additional guidance (PPG, Paragraph 007, Reference ID: 68-007-20190722) on deliverability stating that evidence may include: - Current planning status for example, on larger scale sites with outline or hybrid permission how much progress has been made towards approving reserved matters, or whether these link to a planning performance agreement that sets out the timescale for approval of reserved matters applications and discharge of conditions; - Firm progress being made towards the submission of an application for example, a written agreement between the local planning authority and the site developer(s) which confirms the developers' delivery intentions and anticipated start and build-out rates; - Firm progress with site assessment work; or - Clear relevant information about site viability, ownership constraints or infrastructure provision, such as successful participation in bids for large-scale infrastructure funding or other similar projects. - 1.7 It is clear that deliverable means that sites should be realistically capable of being delivered within the next five years.
+It does not require certainty of delivery. - 1.8 This interpretation was confirmed in the judgement; St Modwen Developments Ltd v Secretary of State for Communities and Local Government) (October 2017) in paragraphs 35 and 38: